eclipse-langium/langium-website/content/docs/document-lifecycle.md

 Once all `LangiumDocument`s have been created, the `DocumentBuilder` service will sequentially process each `LangiumDocument` as described below.

 ## Indexing of the AST
 Initial indexing of the AST is executed on `LangiumDocument`s with the state `Parsed`.
 The default `AstNodeDescriptionProvider` service creates an `AstNodeDescription` for the root node (i.e. the node created by parsing the entry rule) and each named `AstNode` directly descending from the root node.
 This `AstNodeDescription` contains the `type` of the node, its identifier (i.e. the `name` property), the uri of the document where the node is located, and the location of the node inside of the document.
-The generated array of `AstNodeDescription`s is then mapped into a `simpleIndex`.
-This index makes accessible named nodes from a `LangiumDocument` to other `LangiumDocument`s in the same workspace.
+The generated array of `AstNodeDescription`s makes accessible named nodes from a `LangiumDocument` to other `LangiumDocument`s in the same workspace.

 Once the initial indexing is done, the document's state is set to `IndexedContent`.